top of page

 Physical Development and Resistance Training for Sprinters

-johnmakell
+• johnmakell

-Having to Walk and Run During Day to Day Activities
+Having to Walk and Run During Day-to-Day Activities

 When an individual, often times, is subjected to walking at various speeds, and maybe even having to run at an easy pace during day-to-day activities, in my mind, that person is likely to learn to somewhat move about in a reasonably economical fashion to keep from unnecessarily overtaxing various muscle groups.
 In my mind, this can contribute to an awareness of the coordination, timing, and rhythm required for economical movement during other gaits.
-I'm not implying that the technical aspects of moving at different speeds are very similar, but more that the athlete should realize that coordination and economy of movement is an important aspect.
+I'm not implying that the technical aspects of moving at different speeds are very similar, but more that the athlete should realize that coordination and economy of movement are important aspects.

 Even At the Elite Level